 The user-defined SIN function is evaluated.

-The user-defined SIN function is defined as a simple Taylor series using a user-defined function FACTOR to compute the factorial function.
+The user-defined SIN function is defined as a simple Taylor series using a user-defined

 For More Information: